Nitin-Kumar7/ecom_laravel_product_api/README.md

 # Laravel E-commerce Product API (Nitin Kumar)

-This project consists of a rebust API built using Laravel, designed to manage and provide functionalities for e-commerce
+This project consists of a rebust API built using Laravel, designed to manage and provide functionalities for e-commerce product data.
+It serves as a single-file PHP script that seamlessly adds a REST API to your MySQL/MariaDB, PostgreSQL, SQL Server, or SQLite database.

+## Features

+- **Full-Featured REST API:** Instantly gain access to a comprehensive REST API

+- **Laravel and PHP Compatibility:** Developed using Laravel 9.19.0 and PHP 8.0, ensuring the latest features and enhancements are leveraged.

+- **Requirements:**

+- PHP 8.0 or higher
+- MySQL 5.7 / MariaDB 10.0 or higher (spatial features supported in MySQL)
+- [Composer](https://getcomposer.org/) (Install this dependency management tool for PHP)
+- [XAMPP](https://www.apachefriends.org/index.html) or any other web server stack
+- Laravel 9.19.0 (A PHP web application framework, install using Composer)

 ## Prerequisites